Your New Late-Afternoon Obsession Is Here: Wine-Infused Coffee

-While you may love that particular combo, there's about to be a new pairing that'll have you forgetting about your childhood favourite.
+While you may love that particular combo, there's about to be a new pairing that'll have you forgetting about your childhood favorite.

 Thanks to two Napa Valley powerhouses, you can have it all.
-Wine-infused coffee exists and it's out to revolutionise your late-afternoon doldrums and brunches alike.
+Wine-infused coffee exists and it's out to revolutionize your late-afternoon doldrums and brunches alike.

 According to FoodBev, Molinari Private Reserve is the result of Wild Card Roasters and Napa Valley vintners.
 Together, they've developed a new beverage that brings together two of your favorite things.
 The best part?
 The combo takes all the great benefits from both wine and coffee — namely, antioxidants — and brings 'em together for the ultimate cup.